-The US Department of Energy Joint Genome Institute (DOE JGI), a DOE Office of Science User Facility, is managed by DOE’s Office of Biological and Environmental Research (BER).
+The US Department of Energy (DOE) Joint Genome Institute (JGI), a DOE Office of Science User Facility, is managed by DOE’s Office of Biological and Environmental Research (BER).
 JGI provides high-throughput DNA sequencing, synthesis and analysis services to the user community in support of BER’s bioenergy and environmental missions.
-These missions mirror DOE’s and national priorities to develop renewable and sustainable sources of biofuels and bioproducts from plant biomass, to understand the biological processes controlling greenhouse gas accumulation in the atmosphere (especially carbon dioxide and methane, key factors in global climate change), and to gain insights into biogeochemical processes controlling the cycling of key nutrients in environments for sustainable bioenergy production or the mobility of heavy metals and radionuclides at contaminated sites for which DOE has stewardship responsibilities.
+These missions align with the DOE’s and national priorities: developing renewable and sustainable sources of biofuels and bioproducts from plant biomass, understanding the biological processes controlling greenhouse gas accumulation in the atmosphere (especially carbon dioxide and methane, key factors in global climate change), gaining insights into biogeochemical processes that control the cycling of key nutrients in environments for sustainable bioenergy production or the mobility of heavy metals and radionuclides at contaminated sites for which DOE has stewardship responsibilities, and leveraging microbiomes for beneficial purposes.
 Projects with direct relevance in these areas will have the best chance for selection.
 Projects focused on organisms for comparative purposes, on model systems for microbe-microbe or plant-microbe interactions, or on development of improved sequencing-based technologies are also welcomed but the applicant should clearly outline how the proposed work will advance BER-mission relevant science.
 Projects primarily focused on human health, food/animal agriculture, wastewater treatment, or bioremediation of organics will not be considered.
 Projects targeting marine systems must clearly demonstrate relevance and translatability to freshwater, coastal or terrestrial systems.

 Additional information about DOE’s Biological and Environmental Research program mission can be found at http://science.energy.gov/ber/.